 It’s possible that you have blockages from other lines affecting your toilet.
 For instance, a washing machine blockage may stop up your toilet.
 With a camera snake, a plumber can identify clogs in your line.

 If someone in your home is guilty of flushing baby wipes in a septic system, you are likely to experience a toilet clog.
 Baby wipes and other wipes don’t belong in your toilet.
 Even if a wipe says it’s flushable, it could cause trouble for your plumbing.
 Save yourself from an expensive repair and only place your wipes in the garbage.

 All too often, kids cause plumbing problems.
 They enjoy playing with water, and that sometimes entails flushing things down your toilet.
 If you have a clog and have children in your home, you might need to question them about your pipes.
 They may have flushed something down your toilet.

 Unfortunately, there’s only so much you can do to prevent this issue.
 Do your best to teach your kids to respect your plumbing.
-If they do place anything down your toilet, call a 24 hour plumbing service as soon as possible.
+If they do place anything down your toilet, call an emergency plumbing service as soon as possible.

 9. Maintenance Issues